ash-project/ash_archival/documentation/topics/unarchiving.md

 # Un-archiving

+If you want to unarchive a resource that uses a base filter, you will need to define a separate resource that uses the same storage and has no base filter.
+The rest of this guide applies for folks who _aren't_ using a `base_filter`.

 Un-archiving can be accomplished by creating a read action that is skipped, using `exclude_read_actions`.
 Then, you can create an update action that sets that attribute to `nil`.
 For example:

 ```elixir